Golf Tutorials

 What Exactly Is the 6-6-6 Golf Format?

 In its simplest form, 6-6-6 is a competitive format designed for a threesome playing an 18-hole round.
 The game's name comes from its structure: the round is broken down into three separate, six-hole matches.
-In each of these six-hole matches, the an of the three players change partners, creating a unique 2-vs-1 dynamic.
+In each of these six-hole matches, the three players change partners, creating a unique 2-vs-1 dynamic.

 For example: